 Poetry Book Review

 They say every cloud does have a silver lining.
-It is natural.
+It is nature.
 It appears along darkest of passing clouds.

-But Vancouver-based poet laureate Ashok Bhargava himself created that silver-lining by putting together his latest poetry while he braved through his fight against cancerous clouds hanging over his body and mind.
+In the literary environment, Vancouver-based poet laureate Ashok Bhargava himself created that silver-lining when he put together his collection last year while he braved through the fight against cancerous clouds hanging over his body and mind.

-“Riding The Tide” is his latest anthology, which was penned in between the painful and exhausting regimes of chemotherapy.
-In contemplative moods, thoughts were his genial companions and words were his ardent tools.
+“Riding The Tide” was the result of this anthology.
+He penned his poetry in between the painful and exhausting regimes of chemotherapy.
+In contemplative moods, thoughts were his friendly companions and words were his ardent tools.

 In his dreadful ordeal, Ashok survived the big C with often porous layers of infinite positivity.
-He promised himself to survive.
+He promised himself to endure.

-The victorious hero came out with the bouquet of his poetry as words, plenty of them, falling into their place in natural and divine order.
+The victorious hero came out with the bouquet of his poetry as words, plenty of them, fell into their place in natural and divine order.

 “…….showering of words

 Between light and dark